 7. Think of a Concept

 When choosing a domain name for your travel blog, something else to consider is to think of a concept for your new website.
-Try to imagine what it could be in the future and how it could be branded.
+Imagine what it could be in the future and how it could be branded.
 This will help you come up with relevant ideas for names.

 8. Use Name Generation Tools